 Gyri Reiersen, Masters student, Technical University of Munich (now co-founder at Tanso)

-Address: Cambridge, MA, USA
+Address: Seattle, WA, USA

 Email: